035e9a7386c1a5e6f6c6 screen shot 2024 04 30 at 1.18.51 pm

-Literally every dermatologist (EVER), has always suggested that I add a retinol to my skincare routine.
+Every dermatologist ever has always suggested that I add retinol to my skincare routine.
 From my days battling breakouts and blackheads in my high school years to every appointment since then when I’ve asked what I can do about smile lines or uneven skin tone — the answer is always retinol.
-To understand more about it and share what we've learned with you, we're detailing more below!
+We're detailing more for you below to understand Retinols and share what we've learned!

 What Is Retinol?